 Madison was elected to the newly formed U.S. House of Representatives, where he served from 1789 to 1797.
 In Congress, he worked to draft the Bill of Rights, a group of 10 amendments to the Constitution that spelled out fundamental rights (such as freedom of speech and religion) held by U.S. citizens.
 The Bill of Rights was ratified by the states in 1791.

 Madison also had a new development in his personal life: In 1794, after a brief courtship, the 43-year-old Madison married 26-year-old Dolley Payne Todd (1768-1849), an outgoing Quaker widow with one son.
 Dolley’s personality contrasted sharply with that of the quiet, reserved Madison.
 She loved entertaining and hosted many receptions and dinner parties during which Madison could meet other influential figures of his time.
-During the couple’s 41-year marriage, Dolley Madison and James Madison were reportedly were rarely apart
+During the couple’s 41-year marriage, Dolley Madison and James Madison were reportedly rarely apart.

 James Madison, Secretary of State: 1801-09

 Through the years, Madison’s friendship with Jefferson would continue to thrive.
 When Jefferson became the third president of the United States, he appointed Madison as secretary of state.
 In this position, which he held from 1801 to 1809, Madison helped acquire the Louisiana Territory from the French in 1803.
 The Louisiana Purchase doubled the size of America.

 In 1807, Madison and Jefferson enacted an embargo on all trade with Britain and France.
 The two European countries were at war and, angered by America’s neutrality, they had begun attacking U.S. ships at sea.
 However, the embargo hurt America and its merchants and sailors more than Europe, which did not need the American goods.
 Jefferson ended the embargo in 1809 as he left office.